ideati/challenges/Data/Words/README.md

 ## Objective
 Obtain the top 10 words in a long text (book), sorted by the number of appearances.
 The faster implementation wins.

-Entry candidates are any valid program, compiled or interpreted that targets Linux on a Raspberry Pi 3, as the platform of choice to profile the solution.
+A valid entry is any program, compiled or interpreted and able to run on a Raspberry Pi 3, as the platform of choice to profile the solution.
 Use any programming language, library or tool.
+You don't need to have a RPi, it will be used just to determine the speed with respect to the reference implementation and assign the prize.

 ## License
 Each author retains the rights to his/her code, but each entry shall have a OSI approved license in order to be considered for participation.

 ## Conditions
 - The entry shall work on any text with UTF-8 encoding.
 As an example, a long book in the Public Domain is available: [Don Quijote de la Mancha](http://www.gutenberg.org/cache/epub/2000/pg2000.txt) (Spanish, book 2000, Project Gutenberg) in order to test the suitability of the algorithm.
+This book has 23.591 different words for a total of 384.324 words.
-- Spanish was choosen to verify the correctness of the implementation beyond ASCII range.
+- Spanish was choosen to verify the correctness of the implementation beyond the ASCII range.
 The search is case insensitive.
 - Discard articles, conjunctions and propositions from the list.
-You don't need to know spanish, discard_es.txt is the list of words to be discarded.
+You don't need to know spanish to do it.
+There is a list of the words to be discarded here: [discard_es.txt](https://github.com/ideati/challenges/blob/master/Data/Words/discard_es.txt).
 - Discard numeric entities or words mixed with numbers.
 - Each entry shall be produced directly from source.
 Any optimization is permitted but executable compression is not allowed.
 - There is a penalty of 1 ms for each kb needed to execute the entry.
 This puts in disadvantage the interpreted languages with respect to native compiled solutions.
 For instance: a shell script will carry the size of the minimal shell required to run it.